systemcarl/weblog/articles/devlogs/blank/quoteblock-alerts.md

 - [integrate syntax highlighting], which required some additional parsing logic as well.

-However, it was a bit trickier this time.
+However, implementing alert block parsing was a bit trickier.
 Since *Markdown it!* divides the content during parsing, treating opening and closing tags as their own tokens, it was difficult to link the content to the style of the wrapping quote block.